Low regularity ill-posedness and shock formation for 3D ideal compressible MHD: Introduction

 \begin{remark} We design the above strips $\{\mathcal{R}_1,\mathcal{R}_2\cup\mathcal{R}_3,\mathcal{R}_4,\mathcal{R}_5\cup\mathcal{R}_6,\mathcal{R}_{7}\}$ and regions with colors to conduct our analysis.
 We remark that the solution is not necessarily being zero outside of the characteristic strips.
 In particular, the solutions' dynamics in the light-grey region of Figure \ref{fig1} is far from being trivial.
 For our proof, it is crucial to investigate the different behaviours of the solutions in and out of these characteristic strips.
-We will derive a priori estimates for solutions in these colored regions in Subsection \ref{apes}. \end{remark}
+We will derive a priori estimates for solutions in these colored regions in Subsection \ref{apes}. \end{remark} \begin{remark} Our proof of shock formation here relies on combining the algebraic wave decomposition and a geometric understanding.
+In particular, we employ the geometric quantity--the inverse density of characteristics $\rho_i$ to quantify the compression of the characteristics.
+The vanishing of $\rho_i$ characterizes the shock formation.
+We prove that $\rho_1\to 0$ within $\mathcal{R}_1$.
+And all the other $\rho_i$ are bounded from below by a uniform positive constant.
+Our proof here is \underline{not} a qualitative proof by contradiction.
+By investigating the dynamics of $\rho_i$, we understand the shock formation and its associated precise quantitative behaviours. \end{remark} \begin{remark} Recall that, under plane symmetry, the parameter $H_1$ is a constant satisfying condition \eqref{h10}.
+Note that in \eqref{h10}, the smallness of $H_1$ is only imposed to ensure the strict separation of two characteristic speeds (see Section \ref{pre} for the details).
+This parameter is not relevant to the shock formation argument of Theorem \ref{shock}. \end{remark}

 Moreover, based on our constructed shock formation, we further provide a counterexample to $H^2$ local well-posedness.
-It is caused by the instantaneous shock formation.
+It is caused by the shock formation.
 The ill-posedness theorem is stated as below. \begin{thm}[{\bf $H^2$ ill-posedness for MHD}] The Cauchy problems of the 3D ideal compressible MHD equations \eqref{MHD} are ill-posed in $H^2(\mathbb{R}^3)$ in the following sense:

-There exists a family of compactly supported, smooth initial data $\Phi_0^{(\eta)}$ satisfying
+There exists a family of compactly supported, smooth initial data satisfying